Staff Attorney, Regulatory Program

 Legal Extern (Offered in Fall and Winter/Spring)

-For students considering a course accredited experience with CUB, we offer externships with our organization on a case-by-case basis.
+For students considering a course accredited experience with CUB, we offer externships with our organization on a rolling case-by-case basis.
 Externships are an ideal choice for an individual with a particular interest in one or more of the organization's program areas.
 Examples include an economics student interested in renewable energy markets; a law student interested in garnering experience in energy law; or an urban planning student interested in electric vehicle development and deployment.
 Given that each externship must be tailored to the student's academic study in conjunction with their academic institution and CUB, interested students should request an informational interview to discuss the suitability of doing an externship with CUB.
-Please contact CUB's General Counsel, Catriona McCracken at 503-227-1984 x 16, or catriona[at]oregoncub[dot]org.
+Please contact CUB's Staff Attorney, Sommer Templet Moser at 503-227-1984 x 23, or sommer[at]oregoncub[dot]org.